 At the time the article was created Henry Knipe had no recorded disclosures.View Henry Knipe's current disclosures

 Cerebral air embolism is rare but can be fatal.
-They may be venous or aterial and are often iatrogenic in cause.
+They may be venous or arterial and are often iatrogenic.

-Presentation is often varied and non-specific but include confusion, motor weakness, decreased consciousness, seizure and vision loss.
+Presentation is often varied and non-specific but includes confusion, motor weakness, decreased consciousness, seizure, and loss of vision.

 Cerebral air embolism can be within the arterial or venous systems.
-Air can enter both systems directly or cause of paradoxical embolus with a venous air embolus entering the arterial system via a right-to-left shunt.
+Air can enter both systems directly or cause paradoxical embolus, with a venous air embolus entering the arterial system via a right-to-left shunt.

-- may only be diagnostic in the acute setting as gas is absorped rapidly 4
+may only be diagnostic in the acute setting as gas is absorbed rapidly 4

 Treatment and prognosis

 Treatment is typically supportive although there is increasing evidence for the use of hyperbaric oxygen therapy.